-For general maintenance and colon health the recommended frequency varies from one a week to once a month.
+For general maintenance and colon health, the recommended frequency varies from one a week to once a month.
 Doctors such as Hartland Law, author of ‘Viavi Hygiene’, advocate an enema once a week whereas others state that once a month is sufficient in healthy individuals.
-It is best to practice moderation and start slowly; in time you will know the frequency of use which is best for you.
+It is best to practice moderation and start slowly; in time, you will know the frequency of use which is best for you.

 Can enemas weaken the colon?

 It is often claimed that repeated use of large enemas can weaken the colon.
 But the opposite is true.
-Dr. Moser, states that it is the frequent use of small volume enemas (1-2 cups) to induce bowel movement, which can cause dependency and may even distend the rectum and sigmoid areas of the colon.
+Dr Moser, states that it is the frequent use of small volume enemas (1-2 cups) to induce a bowel movement, which can cause dependency and may even distend the rectum and sigmoid areas of the colon.
 She states that the high volume enemas which fill the entire colon, actually strengthen and tone the muscles of the colon, and with repeated use will increase peristalsis, reducing the transit time of feces in the colon.

 Are enemas safe?

-- enema usage can result in dehydration, be sure to drink a lot of fluids the day you do your enema and replenish your electrolytes if you are using enemas on a regular basis.
+- Enema usage can result in dehydration, be sure to drink a lot of fluids the day you do your enema and replenish your electrolytes if you are using enemas on a regular basis.

 Do not administer enemas if:

-- you have undiagnosed abdominal pain
+- You have undiagnosed abdominal pain

-- you have tumors or a perforation in the rectum or colon
+- You have tumors or a perforation in the rectum or colon

-- you have a history of heart attacks, irregular heartbeat or renal failure
+- You have a history of heart attacks, irregular heartbeat or renal failure

-- you suffer from a severe illness which causes weakness
+- You suffer from a severe illness which causes weakness

 Resources and Recommended Reading: